 See student organizations popular with English students

-Sigma Tau Delta is the national English Honorary Fraternity.
+Sigma Tau Delta is the international English Honor Society.
 The Carthage chapter meets to promote and involve members in literature, poetry, and theatre.
-With more than 600 chapters nationwide and more than 7,000 active members, Sigma Tau Delta is a wonderful way to become more involved in the Carthage community and make connections with scholars across the nation.
+With more than 900 chapters nationwide and more than 9,000 members inducted annually, Sigma Tau Delta is a wonderful way to become more involved in the Carthage community and make connections with scholars across the world.

 Stratford Festival